MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

  <b> Cosmos DB Concepts - Data Partitioning </b>

- <p> Databases and Containers: An Azure Cosmos database is a unit of management for a set of containers.
+ <p> An Azure Cosmos database is a unit of management for a set of containers.
 A single database consist of a set of schema-agnostic container.
 The data you store inside containers can be partioned based on their partition key.
 A logical partition consists of a set of items that have the same partition key.
 Data that's added to the container is automatically partitioned across as set of logical partitions.
 Logical partitions are mapped to physical partitions that are distributed among several machines.
 Throughput provisioned for a container is divided evenly among physical partitions. </p>

  <p> Don't pick an partition key that result in "hot spots" within your applications.
 In other words, choose a partition key that has a wide range of values, so your data is evenly spread across logical partitions.
 If you are saving data about people in their cities, chosing city as the partition key might be a good idea because this way you make sure your data is roughly spread evenly among different logical partitions (assuming the cities you are choosing have roughly the same amount of population).
 For partition keys, try to use properties that appear frequently as a filter in queries; including the partition key in the filter predicate improves query performance.
 A single logical partition has a limit of 10 GB of storage </p>